SoftBank-backed Grab seeks another $2 billion funding in expansion drive

 The Singapore-headquartered firm, like its regional rival Go-Jek, has been raising billions of dollars to bring ride-hailing, food delivery, e-commerce and banking to a populous region with a growing number of consumers that use smartphones to commute, shop and make payments.

-Both firms started out in ride-hailing and have since amassed millions of users with cut-rate prices.
+Both companies started out in ride-hailing and have since amassed millions of users with cut-rate prices.

 Backers for Go-Jek include Temasek Holdings, Tencent and Alphabet Inc’s Google.